freqtrade/freqtrade/docs/strategy-advanced.md

 ### Stake size management

-It is possible to manage your risk by reducing or increasing or reducing stake amount when placing a new trade.
+It is possible to manage your risk by reducing or increasing stake amount when placing a new trade.

 ```python
 class AwesomeStrategy(IStrategy):